nativemindnet/Braindler/README.md

 - 🔊 **Text-to-Speech:** Extend RoboGPT's capabilities with text-to-speech functionality for voice output, providing a more immersive user experience.
 - 🎤 **Speech-to-Text:** Integrate speech recognition technology to allow users to communicate with RoboGPT using their voice.
 This feature enables hands-
 - 🔌 **Customizable Plugin System:** Create and integrate your own plugins to expand RoboGPT's capabilities and tailor its functionality to your specific needs.
+- 🌍 Multilingual Support: RoboGPT can support multiple languages, allowing users to communicate with it in their preferred language.

 ## 🧠 Cognitive Mechanisms of RoboGPT